 We capture more data about our world than ever before.
 Satellites and sensors track everything from goods moving through factories to trade winds circling overhead.
 But even in a digital world, people are vital to unlocking data’s full potential.
 Experienced data service partners use this multiplying resource to help companies improve models, discover competitive advantages, and eliminate inefficiencies.
 The future of data is in targeted partnerships.

-We can see more of what’s happening on our planet, in greater detail, and faster than ever before.
-And it’s all thanks to advanced data collection.
+We can see more of what’s happening on our planet in greater detail and faster than ever before.
+And it’s thanks to advanced data collection.

 Right now, satellites and sensors are capturing information from empty stretches of ocean to busy city corners.
 Better yet, the data is increasingly comprehensive and continuous, and it will only improve as hardware proliferates alongside software developments.

 “It’s as if the world is finally accessible to us from a data perspective,” said James Rivett-Carnac, an engineering lead at Spire.